Eric Varley: Political career

-When Labour went into opposition in 1979 Varley was elected to the Shadow Cabinet in fifth place.
+When Labour went into opposition in 1979, Varley was elected to the Shadow Cabinet in fifth place.
 He led Denis Healey's campaign for the party leadership in 1980 and defeated the left-winger Norman Atkinson for the post of party Treasurer (an office he had coveted for some years) in 1981.
 He served as opposition spokesman on employment, and resisted an attempt by Michael Foot to replace him with Neil Kinnock (whom he disliked) in 1982.

 After Kinnock's election as party leader in 1983, Varley announced that he would retire from Parliament at the next general election.
-However, he was appointed as Chairman of Coalite plc, a private company manufacturing coal-based products including a coke-like smokeless fuel of the same name, and resigned his seat in January 1984.
+However, he ended up leaving before then, as he was appointed as Chairman of Coalite plc, a private company manufacturing coal-based products including a coke-like smokeless fuel of the same name.
+He resigned his seat in January 1984.
 Ironically, this opened the way for Tony Benn to return to the House of Commons as Varley's successor in the seat.
-Varley served five years at Coalite, and later held other directorships, including a regional director for Lloyds Bank from 1987 to 1991.
-Ashgate Hospice Ltd, 1987–96; Cathelco Ltd, 1989–99 when he retired; Laxgate Ltd, 1991–92.
+Varley served five years at Coalite, until the company was acquired in 1989, and subsequently held other directorships, including as a regional director for Lloyds Bank.
 Following a Labour Party nomination, he was created a life peer on 30 May 1990 taking the title Baron Varley, of Chesterfield in the County of Derbyshire.

 Personal life

-An observant Methodist all his life, on 11 June 1955 he married Marjorie Turner, a 21-year-old shop assistant, at Middle Duckmanton Methodist Church.
-She was the daughter of Alfred Turner, a coal miner.
-They had one son, Roger.

-Death

-Eric Varley died on 29 July 2008 of cancer at his home.
+In 1955, Varley married Marjorie Turner, and they had one son.

+Varley was a Methodist.
+He lived in Walton, Chesterfield, and was known for maintaining an elaborate garden at his home.
+He died from cancer at his residence on 29 July 2008, at the age of 75.